Who may be able to assist you?

 I’m under 18, what do I do?

-The Health Service Executive (HSE) will help you if you’re under 18 years.
-If you’re homeless or are at risk of becoming homeless go to your local Area Health Office and a social worker will help you.
-If that office is closed, for example it’s after 5:00pm go to the local Garda Station and they’ll contact the on-duty social worker who may be able to assist you.
+The Health Service Executive (HSE) will help you if you are under 18 years.
+If you are homeless or are at risk of becoming homeless go to your local Area Health Office and look to speak to a social worker.
+If that office is closed, for example it is after 5:00pm you should go to the local Garda Station and they will contact the on-duty social worker.